 Twitter – Twitter is one of my favorite venues for connecting with meditation teachers of note.
 While they are often talking about topics other than meditation, it’s surprisingly easy to engage them in a serious conversation about practice.
 It’s also interesting and instructive, on some level, to see how they talk about other topics.
 My friend Kenneth Folk (who is a highly qualified mindfulness instructor) has a Twitter feed worthy of connecting with, especially if you don’t mind a lot of side commentary about Bitcoin.
 (List your favorite meditation teacher’s Twitter feed in the comments.)

-Facebook Groups — If you’re already spending time on Facebook, getting involved in a serious meditation group can be extremely helpful and even fun.
+Facebook Groups – (Note: FB is a malicious site, however…) If you’re already spending time on Facebook, getting involved in a serious meditation group can be extremely helpful and even fun.
 An active group can have hundreds or thousands of members, and if it’s well moderated, the level of conversation can be very deep.
 Unlike podcasts or even Twitter to some extent, in a Facebook group, the conversation can be more two-way, so it’s much more likely that you’ll develop some genuine and heartfelt connections in this way.
 In a good group, you can cultivate a cyber-sangha of people who are actually supporting each other’s practice.
 It’s good to be picky, however.
 Many groups mainly function as an advertising vehicle for a teacher or meditation center and those don’t typically work as well for connecting with others about the details of your life and practice and theirs.
 One that I recommend is The Eastside Mindfulness Collective (full disclosure which is run by friends of mine, including Jessica Graham of Deconstructing Yourself).
 You’ll find people actually talking about their practice, as well as meditation in general here.
 Other excellent groups are hidden/secret, and I suggest you search around until you find something you like.
 If you don’t know where to begin, however, you are always welcome in my Mindful Geek Group, which is public.
 (List your favorite FB mindfulness group in the comments.)

 Buddy System – Even if you live in a sparsely populated backwoods area, or perhaps on an island off the coast of Canada somewhere (lucky you!), I encourage you to make use of the buddy system.
 Find at least one human being somewhere who is also doing mindfulness practice and meet with them one a week to discuss both of your practices.
 It works!
 If you can’t find a friend in meatspace, find one online!

 Go to Retreats – Tabla (a type of drum) virtuoso Zakir Hussain was born into a family of tabla players.
 His father began Zakir’s daily lessons when he was just three years old.
 Zakir continued the lessons throughout his childhood, and became very good at drumming.
 Daily practice had it’s effect.
 And yet there was something more he could do.
 When he was 17 years old, Zakir went on a special drumming retreat.
-He played the table every minute he was awake for 45 days solid—that’s almost seven weeks of continuous drumming.
+He played the tabla every minute he was awake for 45 days solid—that’s almost seven weeks of continuous drumming!
 This experience changed the way he played his instrument fundamentally.
 As Zakir himself said, “I saw things in the music that I had never seen before, new combinations, new patterns.”
 This retreat took Zakir from being merely a very good tabla player to being a true virtuoso of the instrument.

 Something similar is possible with meditation practice.
 Daily sitting is both necessary and highly effective and yet, if you’re willing to put in some dedicated retreat time you can take your practice further than you ever imagined.
 Retreat practice can be just the thing for digging you out of your stuckness and getting yourself back into the flow of curiosity, exploration, and engagement again.